 Light is an important biological factor for the shrimp as well.
 Photoperiod parameters such as intensity, duration, and spectrum have important influences on growth, survival, maturation, and reproduction of the shrimp.

-There have been done several studies about the effect of light on growth performance, survival and stress resistance of shrimp.
-Although all these researches and experiments were conducted mostly on other types of the shrimp, we can still use these results and extrapolate them to our dwarf (ornamented) shrimp.
+There have been done several studies about the effect of light on growth performance, survival, and stress resistance of shrimp.
+Although all these researches and experiments were conducted mostly on other types of shrimp, we can still use these results and extrapolate them to our dwarf (ornamented) shrimp.

 I believe that this information can be very useful for any shrimp breeder.
 It can help us to understand how to better set-up our shrimp aquariums.